Bestwall Gypsum

-Bestwall Gypsum was a manufacturer of building products.
-The company is still in operation today, as part of Georgia-Pacific, in Atlanta.
-Although the company no longer uses asbestos to make its products, Bestwall Gypsum relied on the harmful material for its insulation and fire-resistant properties for many decades.
+Bestwall Gypsum was a manufacturer of building products, many of which contained asbestos.
+The company is still in operation today as part of Georgia-Pacific in Atlanta.
+Although the company no longer uses asbestos to make its products, Bestwall Gypsum exposed and harmed workers for decades.

 If you or a loved one have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the experienced mesothelioma lawyers in your area, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.